wdk-docs/jsdoc-docs/docs/_sources/about/namepaths.rst.txt

    MyConstructor.staticMember
    MyConstructor~innerMember // note that JSDoc 2 uses a dash

-{% endexample %}

 The example below shows: an *instance* method named “say,” an *inner* function also named “say,” and a *static* method also named “say.”
 These are three distinct methods that all exist independently of one another.

-{% example “Use a documentation tag to describe your code.” %}

 .. code-block:: js
+   :caption: Use a documentation tag to describe your code.

    /** @constructor */
    Person = function() {